 Fowler Avenue Connection

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Fowler Avenue Connection on Facebook Share Fowler Avenue Connection on Twitter Share Fowler Avenue Connection on Linkedin Email Fowler Avenue Connection link

 An aerial image of a roundabout under construction

-As the project moves into the design phase, the project team will continue to keep you informed throughout this next phase and let you know about upcoming opportunities to provide your input.
+As the project moves throughout the design phase, the project team will continue to keep you informed throughout this next phase and let you know about upcoming opportunities to provide your input.

-Register to provide your input and email updates from the team.
+Register to participate in the online Q & A forum and receive email updates from the team.
 Thank you for your interest in this project.
-We're glad you're here!
+We’re glad you’re here!

 Existing Conditions in the Fowler Connection Area.
 This image is an aerial view of the Fowler Avenue Corridor and shows which gaps will be completed during this project.
 Some future sections will require new intersections with local streets and paths.

-As the project moves into the design phase, the project team will continue to keep you informed throughout this next phase and let you know about upcoming opportunities to provide your input.
+As the project moves throughout the design phase, the project team will continue to keep you informed throughout this next phase and let you know about upcoming opportunities to provide your input.

-Register to provide your input and email updates from the team.
+Register to participate in the online Q & A forum and receive email updates from the team.
 Thank you for your interest in this project.
-We're glad you're here!
+We’re glad you’re here!

 Existing Conditions in the Fowler Connection Area.
 This image is an aerial view of the Fowler Avenue Corridor and shows which gaps will be completed during this project.
 Some future sections will require new intersections with local streets and paths.